 Herb & Olive Oil Crackers

 Cheese and crackers are arguably one of the best snacks or appetizers.
 With so many varieties of cheese, it never gets boring.
 However, when it comes to finding crackers in the store, the only “clean” brand I’ve found is Triscuit.
-They only have three ingredients and use whole wheat.
-As much as I like them, sometimes I just want something different, but all the other crackers are full of artificial ingredients, extra oil, and sugar.
+They only have three ingredients and use whole wheat, but they do use canola oil which I’m not a fan of.
 This is precisely why I took on the task of making these homemade sourdough Herb & Olive Oil Crackers, adapted from Homestead and Chill.
 They’re super easy and way better than anything out of a box!

 How do I make sourdough starter?